hydrogen-dev/hydro-docs/Snowflake/Snowflake_DRAFT.md

 Through integration with global KYC providers as validators, Hydro can create a standard one-touch digital account onboarding standard that can adapt to the wide range of KYC standards existent in today’s world.

 ### Validator Rating System
-This simple dApp would create a upvoting/downvoting system for validators across multiple identity areas.
+This simple dApp would create an upvoting/downvoting system for validators across multiple identity areas.
 A reputation-based scoring system would create incentive-driven honesty in votes.
 This decentralized reputation-building can prescribe greater meaning to some validators than a binary process.
 ### Machine Learning Validation Standard
 The Hydrogen platform contains the Ion AutoML API.
 With sufficient validations globally, a product can be created using the AutoML API that rates, sorts, ranks, flags, and removes validations and validators in a decentralized and data driven way.
 Smart contracts can be integrated on top of the AutoML capabilities for transparency.